Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2018* The First Prize of Outstanding Students in SUSTech (**Top 5%** in SUSTech)

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 Our paper "SoftAct: A High-Precision Softmax Architecture for Transformers with Nonlinear Functions Support" has been accepted by IEEE TCSVT!
 - *2024.02*: &nbsp;🎉🎉 Our paper "Adjustable Multi-Stream Block-Wise Farthest Point Sampling Acceleration in Point Cloud Analysis" has been accepted by IEEE TCAS-II!
 - *2023.10*: &nbsp;🎉🎉 Yuzhe Fu presents [the work](https://youtu.be/3Yw3-jFeRaE) on 3D Point Cloud Neural Network Accelerator at IEEE/ACM ICCAD 2023!
 - *2023.08*: &nbsp;🎉🎉 Our paper "Sagitta: An Energy-Efficient Sparse 3D-CNN Accelerator for Real-Time 3D Understanding" has been accepted by IEEE IOTJ!